 - Block worldwide: One or more copyright holders doesn't allow the use of this music on YouTube.
 If you use this music, your video may be muted or may be entirely unavailable on YouTube.

-- Block in some countries: One or more copyright holders has restricted the countries in which this music is available on YouTube.
+- Block in some countries: One or more copyright holders have restricted the countries in which this music is available on YouTube.
 If you use this music, your video won't be viewable where the music is blocked on YouTube.

 Note: Copyright holders can change their policies and issue copyright takedown notices under certain circumstances.
 Your video's status could change in the future (and may even be removed from YouTube) if the copyright owner makes a different decision in your individual case or changes the policy that applies to the music in your video.
 Learn more about Content ID.